 Prado Museum southern entrance

-At the end of the tour, you will enter the magnificent El Prado museum with one of the finest collections of European art in the world, including works by Velazquez, El Greco, and Goya.
+At the end of the tour, you'll enter the magnificent El Prado Museum, one of the finest collections of European art in the world, including works by Velázquez, El Greco, and Goya.
 Explore some of these gems with your guide before he/she leaves you to continue exploring on your own.
 Alternatively, your guide will take you to a nearby restaurant or tapas bar—whichever option suits you best.

 Gran Via at sunset

-Today is a free day to explore areas of the city you haven't seen yet whilst admiring the unique lifestyle enjoyed by Madrileños.
+Today is a free day to explore areas of the city you haven't seen yet while admiring the unique lifestyle enjoyed by Madrileños.

-Day 7: Train from Madrid to Barcelona - Evening Food Tour
+Day 7: Train to Barcelona, Evening Food Tour

 Depart Madrid for another beautiful Spanish city